ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

     - After backup of EPICS do the [upgrade ISISICP](Upgrade-ISISICP)
     - Ensure that after the upgrade configuration that galil mtrctrl macro has been set especially if the IP addresses are set in globals.txt
     - Do not remove any SECI icons from the task list if this is not the first time install
+    - Ignore the section about copying ibex_system_boot.bat to ProgramData and so the step below instead

+## Creating IBEX auto-startup
+- Go to start -> all programs and right click on the startup folder and select “open”
+- In the directory do new -> shortcut and browse to c:\instrument\apps\epics and choose ibex_system_boot.bat

 # Steps using Manual Steps
 ## Preparatory Steps for Client and Server